Oil extends rally on Texas supply disruptions

-LONDON (Reuters) - Oil prices advanced further on Wednesday, underpinned by major supply disruption in the south of the United States this week caused by a winter storm in Texas.
+LONDON (Reuters) - Oil prices rose on Wednesday, underpinned by a major supply disruption in the southern United States this week where a winter storm hit Texas.

 “WTI clocked in at $60 a barrel this week, joining its transatlantic peer (Brent) above the psychological level for the first time since January 2020.
 At this price point, any oil production is profitable,” said Stephen Brennock of broker PVM.

-Oil has been supported in recent weeks by OPEC+ supply curbs and hopes a demand rebound due to COVID-19 vaccinations, but severe cold weather in Texas, the country’s largest oil producing state, has boosted the prices in recent days.
+Oil has been supported in the past few weeks by OPEC+ supply curbs and hopes of a demand rebound due to COVID-19 vaccinations, but severe cold weather in Texas, the country’s largest oil producing state, has boosted the prices in recent days.

-The U.S. deep freeze is expected to disrupt production for several days if not weeks, industry experts, as wellheads have frozen and refineries have been shut.
+The U.S. deep freeze is expected to disrupt production for several days if not weeks, industry experts said, as wellheads have frozen and refineries have been shut.

 ANZ and Citigroup analysts estimated at least 2 million barrels per day (bpd) of U.S. shale oil production had been curtailed.
 Citi estimated a cumulative production loss of around 16 million barrels through early March.